pmh192/Tourneynizer/website/README.md

 1. npm install -g npm@latest (don't worry if this fails its to update npm)
 2. rm -rf node_modules (to remove the existing modules.)
 3. npm install (to re-install the project dependencies.)
+4. development was done on google chrome.
+Not all features might be supported on other browsers.
+Please use Google chrome

 ## Current Issues
 * Logout sometimes does not work correctly
+  * Logout will redirect to the login page and you can still change accounts.
+If you want to create a new account close the terminal and run npm start again OR clear your cookies.
+The problem stems from cookies not being destroyed correctly on logout api call.

 ## Important Files
 * `public/index.html` is the page template